acassen/fastswan/doc/docs/Nvidia-Bluefield-3-Benchmark/index.md

 TRex traffic amplifiers (multipliers) use a linear scale traffic factor to incrementally increase traffic.
 We have extended this concept to support steps in traffic amplification.
 Steps provide fine-grained threshold detection.
-In all of our tests, we will use 20 steps, where each step amplifies traffic every second, so each time we run a test, we have to wait 200s for it to complete.
+In all of our tests, we will use 20 steps, where each step amplifies traffic every 10 seconds, so each time we run a test, we have to wait 200s for it to complete.

 Trex provides a client interface via its STL API.
 We have created a tool, called 'TRex